 Offer stage

 Review every offer carefully with your Realtor®.
 Compare price, conditions, deposit amount, closing date, and included or excluded items.
 The highest price isn’t always the best offer.
-In fact, a firm offer with a flexible closing date can be worth more than a conditional offer at a higher number.
+A firm offer with a flexible closing date can be worth more than a conditional offer at a higher number.

 Confirm the closing date aligns with your purchase timeline.
-In Ontario, most residential closings happen 30 to 60 days after acceptance.
-If you haven’t secured your next home, negotiate a longer close (60 to 90 days) to give yourself time.
-The current buyer’s market makes this more achievable than in recent years.
+In Ontario, most residential closings happen within a few weeks to a few months after acceptance, depending on what is negotiated.
+If you haven’t secured your next home, negotiate a longer close to give yourself time.

 If you plan to rent temporarily, consider negotiating a seller leaseback.
 A leaseback lets you stay in your current home after the sale closes, renting it from the buyer for a defined period.
 This keeps you in place while you finalize your purchase without bridge financing costs.